X39/X39.Hosting.Modularization/ReadMe.md

   Modules are instantiated using the `IServiceProvider` via dependency injection.
   Modules can also register services that other dependent modules can consume.

+- **Tiered Dependency Injection**
+  Every module has it's very own `IServiceCollection`, resolving to both the parented dependencies and it's very own services.
+  This allows building DI chains across modules, which are properly handled.

 ## FAQ

 ### Why can't I replace or delete a library after unloading my module?